Protecting the past

-You can discover the UK’s listed buildings and properties on the Historic England website.
+Discover the UK’s listed buildings and properties on the Historic England website.
 They have developed a live map search making it easy to find places near you that are protected by listing.

-Why is important to clean an historic building facade?
+Why is important to clean an historic building façade?

-The primary concern is to prevent dirt build-up, principally from airborne particulates which may contain a range of potentially problematic materials – these can react with stonework and reduce its lifespan.
+The primary concern is to prevent dirt build-up, principally from airborne particulates which may contain a range of potentially problematic materials – these can react with the stonework and reduce its lifespan.
 Damp areas are particularly likely to attract dirt – especially in a wet climate – and, if not already apparent, can be identified as the result of a clean.
 Thick layers of grime can retain water against or within masonry, resulting in increased salt cycling and accelerated deterioration of the stonework.